Britt Elementary School

 Mrs. Pharr volunteered at Britt, as well as the new Pharr Elementary School, for many years until her health began to fail.
 Mrs. Pharr had an annual tradition of delivering daffodils to the staff every spring.
 Her yard was filled with these beautiful flowers and she would share them with every staff member at both Britt and Pharr Elementary Schools.

 Dan Hicks was called upon to be the next principal of Britt.
-Mr. Hicks received his BS degree from Ball State University, a Master of Education degree from Emory University and a Specialist in Education degree from The University of Georgia.
+Mr. Hicks received his bachelor's degree from Ball State University, a master's degree from Emory University, and a specialist's degree in Education from The University of Georgia.

 During his time at Britt, Mr. Hicks began a school within a school concept.
 Mr. Hicks was trying to make Britt seem smaller by instituting this concept as the student enrollment kept climbing to about 1,250 students.
 He believed in having this school within a school concept, all students would benefit from making a large elementary school feel more personal.

 Mr. Hicks was called to open a new elementary school in the Brookwood cluster.
 Craig Elementary was to open in August of 1993 and with Mr. Hicks’ departure, Mrs. Gloria Sheppard became the principal of Britt.

 Mrs. Gloria Sheppard graduated from the University of Pennsylvania with a bachelor's degree in elementary education, a master's degree in Education, and a specialist's degree in school leadership from Georgia State University.
 Mrs. Sheppard taught school and was a school principal with the Decatur City School system for eighteen years before moving to the Gwinnett County Public Schools.
 In Gwinnett, she taught at Lilburn Elementary School and was the assistant principal at Gwin Oakes Elementary before arriving at Britt.